xMazzmax/coiffeur-seren/README.md

 With the blueprint gathered from the last video mentioned as a starting point, here's the layout I decided to implement in the exact order it is displayed on the website:

 > [!NOTE]
-> To give you some context on why I made the following layout decisions, I'm already going into the content aspect to a certain extent, before we get to the content chapter itself.
-After gaining more insights and understanding from the content chapter, I advise you to review the following examples to gain an even better practical understanding by linking the different concepts to apply it to your personal use case more effectively.
+> To give you some context on why I made the following layout decisions, I'm already going into the content aspect to a certain extent, before we get to the content chapter itself later on.
+After gaining more insights and understanding from the content chapter, I advise you to review the following examples to gain an even better practical understanding by linking the different concepts together.
+This interconnected thinking will help you apply the knowledge more effectively to your individual use case.

 **Navbar (enhances user experience)**